elec327/elec327.github.io/lab7/index.md

 brief periods between notes or during a musical rest), you can disable the counter using the CTRCTL register's enable/disable bit.

+### Bonus
+The buzzer is also connected to a pin that can be controlled by the DAC output of the MSMPM0+.
+Rather than driving the sounds with PWM square-waves, implement more complex waveforms like sinusoids.